MRC-CLIMB/docs/docs/notebook-servers/understanding-storage.md

 You'll find a writable 'team share' mounted at `/shared/team`, and symlinked to your home directory by default as `shared-team` (hence it shows in the file browser).

-This is a larger storage location (1GB+ depending on teir) that all team members share simultaneus read/write access to.
+This is a larger storage location (1GB+ depending on tier) that all team members share simultaneous read/write access to.
 It's also SSD-backed, so its extremely fast.

 ## S3 Buckets